ItsElijahWood/r-unit/docs/READ_BEFORE_PUSH_TO_MASTER.md

 # Git Instructions

 Update Cargo.toml to the new version
-Update README.md documentation link to the new version
+Update README.md documentation link and installation method to the new version

 ## Commands